 Simply stated, additive manufacturing involves the creation of complex products by a layering of materials.
 Components that are exposed to high pressures can be produced with this manufacturing process, using cobalt-chromium powder.
 Industries such as aerospace, medical, automotive, energy, and consumer products industries are highly leveraging additive manufacturing technology so that they can work with utmost precision to beat the competition.

 The word augmented means enhanced.
 Augmented reality is an enhanced reality where graphics, sound, touch feedback, and actions are added to the natural environment with the help of superimposed computer-generated images.
 This changes the way we look at the world and creates enhanced user experiences.

-Augmented Reality offers an immersive, step by step instruction guide for technicians who work on the shop floor.
-Your staff members can see a visualization of internal components of machines.
+Augmented reality offers an immersive, step-by-step instruction guide for technicians who work on the shop floor.
+Your staff members can see a visualization of the internal components of machines.
 This will enhance the learning experience, save time and cost by reducing unneeded resources.

-Simulation is known to be the second largest innovation and management science used by manufacturing managers.
-Simply put, it is a careful use of software to make computer models of manufacturing units.
+Simulation is known to be the second-largest innovation and management science used by manufacturing managers.
+Simply put, it is the careful use of software to make computer models of manufacturing units.
 This helps to evaluate the manufactured systems and obtain vital information.

 With better data collection techniques and cloud-enabled digital tools, manufacturers can view real-time social and analytics data 24/7.

 94% of businesses claimed that they saw an improvement in data security after migrating to the cloud.
 91% of them conveyed that the cloud makes it easier to meet business compliance requirements.